Training young puppies is an important part of being a dog mom or dad. If you put in consistent and correct work now, you’ll reap the benefits later.

 Safe and Gentle Handling

 Puppies should feel secure and safe when you carry or handle them.
-You should teach children to handle the puppy gently and how to be respectful of his space.
+Children should be taught to handle the puppy gently and how to be respectful of his space.
 Children should learn to not hover over the puppy and to not crowd him constantly.

-Taking pups away from their moms and siblings too early creates problems for the canine now and down the road.
-Important training such as bite inhibition might not be learned which could lead to biting and nipping problems.
-You need to teach your puppy ‘easy’ like their mom and siblings would from the very beginning.
+Your puppy might not learn bite inhibition which could lead to biting and nipping problems.
+You’ll need to teach your puppy ‘easy’ like their mom and siblings would from the very beginning.

 Puppies and dogs have distinct ways of playing.
 Herding breeds play different than Pugs, Rottweilers or Labradors.
 Study up on your particular puppy breed and if he’s a mutt, well you’ve got the best of everything!